Articles Editor, New York University Law Review, Elected to the Order of the Coif

 Professor Nagy teaches and writes in the areas of securities litigation, securities regulation, and corporations.
 Her scholarship includes articles in the Cornell Law Review, the Notre Dame Law Review, and the Ohio State Law Journal as well as two co-authored books, one on the law of insider trading and a casebook on Securities Litigation and Enforcement.
 She is a frequent speaker on securities regulation and litigation topics at law schools and professional conferences.
 She also served as Chair of the AALS Section on Securities Regulation in 2004-05; as Chair of the AALS Standing Committee on Sections and the Annual Meeting in 2007-08; and as a Vice President and Member of the Board of Trustees of the SEC Historical Society from 2008-11.

 Prior to teaching, Professor Nagy was an associate with Debevoise & Plimpton in Washington, D.C., specializing in securities enforcement and litigation.
-She was named interim executive associate dean for academic affairs in August 2013.
+She was named interim executive associate dean for academic affairs in August 2013 and executive associate dean in January 2014.

 Owning Stock While Making Law: A Fiduciary Solution to an Agency Problem in Politics, 47 WAKE FOREST L. REV. ___ (forthcoming 2013).